-But another issue that a new home buyer will face are the various terms that they will encounter.
+Another issue that a new homebuyer will face are the various terms that they will encounter.
 So here is a list of what all the various terms mean when it comes to the property buying process.

 The borrower is granted a legal authorisation or permission to temporary suspend or

 postpone their loan repayment for a given time.